 Flight in / Train out

 Flying in certainly has its perks too.
 With some flights departing Beijing at 12.00pm and arriving at 2.30pm, whether it’s a stroll down to Kim Il Sung Square or a get-to-know-you drink with your Korean guides, you’ll get to sneak in a couple of extra hours in Pyongyang in the afternoon before the train-takers arrive.
 Opting to take the train out has its advantages in that you’ll be able to add an extension to the North Korean border town of Sinuiju (not available to flight-out takers).
-Additionally, with a 10.00am departure, you’ll have the opportunity for a potentially very much needed sleep-in on the very last morning of tour following the inevitably late night of final tour night celebrations (take it from experience).
+Additionally, with a 10.00am departure, you’ll have the opportunity for a potentially very much needed sleep-in on the very last morning of the tour following the inevitably late night of final tour night celebrations (take it from experience).
 Finally, adding 24 hours on a train to the end of your trip can either act as an extension of ‘the good times’ or provide some quiet time to yourself to reflect on the journey.
 Flight in / Train out takers may be eligible for a Chinese transit visa on arrival to China and single entry Chinese visa on entry back to China post-tour.
 Please confirm with us if you are unsure about your eligibility for the 144 hour Chinese Visa-Free Entry Permit.

 Ultimately, with pros and cons for all combination of options, the choice is up to you!